Internal Medicine Residency

 - Letter from your medical school Dean (the Dean's letter)

-- Letter from the Department of Medicine chair or clerkship director
+- Letter from the Department of Medicine chair or clerkship director (optional for Preliminary applicants)

 - 1-2 additional letters from individuals who can assess your skills and abilities (typically faculty members with whom you have worked in clinical or research settings)

 While we will accept additional letters of recommendation, a maximum of four letters can be transmitted through ERAS.
-If you would like to send additional letters, do so using the contact information on the top of the page.

-Applying to multiple programs
+Applying to Multiple Programs

 With multiple tracks available within the Internal Medicine Residency program, we encourage applicants to explore the different opportunities available and apply to the program(s) that best match your interests.
-In most situations, applications will be considered for multiple programs simultaneously.

 - The Preliminary Track is for all other applicants looking to complete an intern year in medicine before moving on to other specialties.
-If you select this option in ERAS, you will only be considered for the Preliminary program and your application will not be reviewed by other programs.
+If you select this option in ERAS, you will only be considered for the Preliminary program and your application will not be reviewed by our other IM programs.

 Interviews and Match